NaN8279/file-sorter/README.md

 ./file-sorter.sh --debug -d Cool_Text_Files -e .txt .docx

 Runs the program in debug mode, place all the .txt and .docx files in the directory Cool_Text_Files
+# Order of sorting
+The program has an order of how it sorts.
+First, it looks at the -d and -e attributes, if they are given.
+Then, it looks in the json script, if given.
+Finaly, it looks in the programmed dictionary